 People are practicing their faiths in different ways, often switching houses of worship, eschewing the faith they were raised in, blending the practices of more than one tradition or choosing to express their faith outside religious institutions.

-The case for covering religion
+The case for covering religion and assigning beat reporters

 Many media outlets are trimming religion news under the mistaken notion that it doesn’t attract new audiences.

-In reality, r (), and stories about religion can connect with readers and viewers in unique ways.
+In reality, religion is a factor in the issues people consistently name as their top concerns (war, terrorism, education, health care, immigration, the environment and the economy), and stories about religion can connect with readers and viewers in unique ways.
 Many religion journalists say they’ve gotten more feedback on the religion beat than any other they’ve covered.

 If religion can be part of every beat, why have one or more journalists in an organization concentrate solely on covering it?